jangle-cms/io/site/docs/api/README.md

 ### Overview

 The List API exposes Jangle Core's function using RESTful API standards.
-Once you are familar with the List API, the Items API will feel super easy!
+Once we become familar with the List API, the Items API will feel super easy!

 Here are all the endpoints for the List API: